pwentz/localRecord/README.md

 ## LocalRecord
-an ORM for localStorage that works like ActiveRecord
+an ORM for localStorage that works like ActiveRecord.
+I did my best to replicate the way ActiveRecord works with these functions, so that those familiar with the popular ORM can pick up this module right away.

 ### Table of Contents
 - [All](https://github.com/pwentz/localRecord#all)